8 ways to make money in your spare time

 So how do you make extra money if getting a raise, a bonus or a better-paying job aren’t in the cards right now?
 You probably already know about driving in your spare time for Uber or Lyft, renting out a room on Airbnb, or being a TaskRabbit.
 Here are eight other legitimate ways to earn extra dough.

 But first, a warning.
 There are lots of internet scams related to working from home or making easy money.
-Forbes has helpful articles about avoiding such scams.
+The Balance and Forbes have helpful articles about avoiding such scams.

 1. Rent your stuff

-Tebsites help you make money renting your stuff, such as costumes, camping equipment, cordless drills, GPS navigation devices, snow tire chains, bicycles—pretty much anything.
+Websites such as Zilok help you make money renting your stuff, such as costumes, camping equipment, cordless drills, GPS navigation devices, snow tire chains, bicycles—pretty much anything.
+Other sites for renting things include Loanables and Rentything.
 The Penny Hoarder details the pros and cons of renting possessions.
 Some of the cons: Renting equipment like power tools could subject you to a lawsuit if the renter is hurt.
 You’ll need to pay the rental site a commission, too.
-For example, some sites may take a cut up to 10 percent.
+For example, Zilok takes a cut up to 10 percent.

 2. Sell your stuff